facebook/react-native-website/docs/fabric-native-components-ios.md

 ### 3. Write the `RCTWebView`

-We need to prepare your iOS project using Xcode by completeing these **5 steps**:
+We need to prepare your iOS project using Xcode by completing these **5 steps**:

 1. Open the CocoPods generated Xcode Workspace: